dogeared/bojack-dot-gif/README.md

 You can follow [@BojackDotGif](https://twitter.com/BojackDotGif) on twitter.

-I had to do some customizations of the original code as it focused on four Star Wars movies.
+I had to do some customizations of the original code as it focused on 4 Star Wars movies.

 This version focuses on 48 episodes across 4 seasons.
 I will update the instructions here and do a blog post on the customizations soon.